 Most human accomplishments so far in the 21st century have been the result of the relentless determination of scientists, astronomers and amateur astronomers alike.
 The recent mapping of the Milky Way Galaxy is a notable achievement by the European Space Agency, however one must note that buildings telescopes and conducting studies and research is much cheaper than actual human space exploration and that governments around the world that have taken a frugal approach to funding space exploration would rather continue to see developments like this than actually invest the political capital (consisting of social, economic and technological means) that are necessary for the development of human spaceflight, specifically in regards to space exploration by professional astronaut’s.
-With progress in space exploration remaining relatively stagnant in the 21st century we may have made tremendous progress in space exploration in the 20th century as the Late Astrophysicist Stephen Hawking mentioned but the next 100 years remain more uncertain.
-All aspects of human civilization (political, economic and social) must remain committed to colonizing Mars sometime in the middle of this century.
+Progress in space exploration remains relatively stagnant in the 21st century in contrast to the tremendous progress in space exploration in the 20th century.
+The Late Astrophysicist Stephen Hawking mentioned that the next 100 years remain more uncertain.
+All aspects of human civilization (political, economic and social) must remain committed to establishing a human settlement on Mars sometime in the middle of this century.
 This is imperative to all humans, focusing on utopian worlds in entertainment will not get us there but rather a commitment to the Sciences (to develop future scientists and in greater numbers), the Arts (to develop the political leaders of tomorrow) and the research and development capabilities of military’s around the world (it is R&D that got us the internet after all, not war).
 Committing to increased funding and more accessible training in these fields are crucial in achieving Hawking’s vision of a civilization capable of spaceflight to distant stars.

 James Webb Telescope

-The launch of the James Web telescope in 2019 will allow more studies into star systems such as Trappist 1.
+The launch of the James Webb Telescope in 2019 will allow more studies into star systems such as TRAPPIST-1.
 It is a project undertaken by three premier space agencies: NASA, the CSA and the ESA.
 This will give us vital knowledge about the composition of these mysterious planets that are believed to contain life, and possibly intelligent (alien) life as well.
 The Spitzer telescope initially discovered the Trappist 1 system while in a heliocentric orbit.
 The initial discovery of three planets in the Trappist 1 system in 2016 may very well go into the history books if these planets indeed have alien or any sort of life.
-Also of note is the fact that The James Web telescope will view Mars during the year 2020 and is expected to find out many interesting facts about the planet that we are not yet aware of.
-It will also be able to capture the entirety of Mars at once, unlike orbiters that take a while to get a full schematic of the planet.
-Thus, the James Web telescope is a profound step forward in terms of the technological capacities of space agencies such as NASA to observe planets.
+Also of note is the fact that The James Webb Telescope will view Mars during the year 2020 and is expected to find out many interesting facts about the planet that we are not yet aware of.
+It will also be able to capture the entirety of Mars at once, unlike orbiters that take a while to obtain a full schematic of the planet.
+Thus, the James Webb Telescope is a profound step forward in terms of the technological capacities of space agencies such as NASA to observe planets.

 Scientists will also be able to measure how much water has disappeared from the face of Mars over time by comparing normal water and heavy water ratios.
 Scientists believe that some water might exist on Mars in the form of underground aquifers.
 The idea is that these aquifers could potentially at the very least host primitive life.
 Furthermore, this telescope will also help us humans understand the early formation of the universe as the goal is to understand how the first objects that formed after the commencement of the big bang in the beginning of the history of the universe came to be.